dohomi/flux_galleria/README.md

-TYPO3 extension Galleria - includes image and video gallery based on flux and fluidcontent
+TYPO3 extension Galleria - includes image and video gallery based on flux
 =================================================================================================

 ## What is it?